heremaps/flatdata/docs/src/schema-language.rst

 The following restrictions for values are checked:
 -   No duplicate values
--   Values most fit into the underlying type
+-   Values must fit into the underlying type

 Structures
 ----------